AlicanC/AlicanC-s-Modern-Warfare-2-Tool/README.md

 ACMW2Tool is a tool for Call of Duty: Modern Warfare 2 (AKA CoD6, MW2) which shows players your computer is interacting with and provides information about them.

-<b>This is NOT a hack.</b> The tool has nothing to do with the game executable or it's memory, it will only look for packets your networking device sends and receives trough port 28960.
+<b>This application is NOT a hack.</b> The tool has nothing to do with the game executable or it's memory, it will only look for packets your networking device sends and receives trough port 28960.

 Requirements
 ------------